philpem/freebee/README.md

 In summary: all support is on a best-effort basis, but **I cannot guarantee that bugs reported solely on Mac OS X will be fixed as I don't have the equipment to test with.**

-### Memory mapper emulation inaccuracy

-There is a workaround in the memory mapping emulation, which allows supervisor-mode writes to low memory.
-If this is disabled, the kernel will fail to boot with a `PAGEIN` or `PAGEOUT` panic.

-If anyone can figure this out,

 ## Things which are emulated...

   * Revision P5.1 motherboard with 68010 processor, WD2010 hard drive controller and P5.1 upgrade.